ShoesForClues/gel/README.md

-# GEL - Graphical Elements Library
+# GEL - Graphic Elements Library
 A GUI framework written in Lua.

 This is a hybrid GUI system which provides both retained and immediate rendering methods.